cryptexfinance/crypdex/contracts/extensions/AuditREADME.md

 This document provides detailed information on the usage and expected behavior of two key functions in our system: `buyComponentsAndIssueSetToken` and `redeemSetTokenAndExchangeTokens`.
 It also specifies the scope of the audit, including the exchanges that are whitelisted.

+## Contract to Audit
+There's only one contract to audit: `contracts/extensions/TokenExchangeSetIssuer.sol`

 ## Function Descriptions

 ### `buyComponentsAndIssueSetToken`